Dr Michael Richards

 About me

-My research interests lie primarily in the history of modern Spain, its civil war and the dictatorship of General Franco (1936-75).
-I've also published widely on the entanglement of public memory with today's 'culture wars'.
+My research interests lie primarily in the social, political, and cultural history of modern Spain, its civil war and the dictatorship of General Franco (1936-75).
+I've also worked on the entanglement of public memory with today's 'culture wars'.

 My initial research examined the Franco regime as an extreme nationalist alliance which combined fascist-military coercion and traditionalist Catholic ideology.
 The resulting book, A Time of Silence: Civil War and the Culture of Repression in Franco's Spain, 1936-1945 (Cambridge) was awarded the annual History Today prize.